batok/cerbas/README.md

 Open any browser and go to localhost:4455/api7/foo

-Tornado will receive the http request and will route to the tornado web app.
+Cerbas' plug server will receive the http request and will route it to tornado web app.

 ===